Updated: June 03, 2025

 Looking for a £180,000 mortgage but not sure what the repayments will be?
 Find all the answers you need in our in-depth guide.

-It’s perfectly natural to have lots of questions when looking to take out a mortgage for £180,000.
-It’s a large sum of money and you want to make sure you fill out all aspects of the application correctly and fully understand how it will impact your monthly finances moving forward.
+It’s natural to have many questions when applying for a mortgage for £180,000.
+This is a large sum of money, and you want to make sure you complete all aspects of the application correctly and fully understand how it will impact your monthly finances.

-This article will answer those questions and explain how applying through a broker could save you money by making sure you get the best deal possible.
+This article will answer those questions and explain how applying through a broker could save you money by ensuring you get the best deal.

 Can you get a mortgage for £180,000?

 Yes, of course.
-It’s a fairly standard amount offered by most, if not all, mainstream lenders and in the context of mortgage lending across the U.K would be below the current national average.
+It’s a fairly standard amount offered by most, if not all, mainstream lenders, and in the context of mortgage lending across the UK, it would be below the current national average.

 Whether you qualify for a mortgage of this amount will depend, first and foremost, on your annual salary.
-Most lenders will apply a multiple – typically 4.5 but sometimes higher – to it and offer you a mortgage based on that.
+Most lenders will apply a multiple, typically 4.5 times your income, but sometimes higher, to it and offer you a mortgage based on that.

-Try our mortgage affordability calculator below to work out whether you’d qualify for a £180,000 mortgage based on the standard income multiples that lenders use.
+Try our mortgage affordability calculator below to determine whether you’d qualify for a £180,000 mortgage based on lenders’ standard income multiples.

 Mortgage Affordability Calculator